angular/angular/aio/content/guide/architecture-modules.md

 ## NgModules and JavaScript modules

-The NgModule system is different from and unrelated to the JavaScript \(ES2015\) module system for managing collections of JavaScript objects.
+The NgModule system is different from, and unrelated to, the JavaScript \(ES2015\) module system for managing collections of JavaScript objects.
 These are *complementary* module systems that you can use together to write your applications.

 In JavaScript each *file* is a module and all objects defined in the file belong to that module.